What is a physical access control system?

-Implementing the PACS in the case of Homeland Security allows that "Every time an employee crosses a physical security boundary using a PIV card, the card reader at that location collects the employee’s full name, PIV card number, and the time, date, and location of entry and logs the information in PACS".
+PACS help DHS keep their department and country safe and secure.
+They said, "Every time an employee crosses a physical security boundary using a PIV card, the card reader at that location collects the employee’s full name, PIV card number, and the time, date, and location of entry and logs the information in PACS".

-PACS for businesses are definitely different from PACS for homes.
-For one, the size and complexity of the access control system will increase dramatically.
+PACS for businesses are different from PACS for homes.
+The size and complexity of the access control system will increase dramatically in commercial use cases.
 As a result, the features and prices for PACS products will differ for commercial and residential purposes.
-You will also want to look out for different features in PACS for businesses.

 What physical access control solution should you choose?

-With several options available on the market it may be difficult to understand which system is best for your business.
+With several options available on the market, it may be difficult to choose the access control system that is best for your business.

 Some of the factors that should be taken into account are:

-- Overall costs: the most basic solution offer a low upfront costs but will lead to higher running costs (eg: manually issuing key cards)
+- Overall costs: the most basic solutions offer a low upfront cost but will lead to higher running costs (e.g., manually issuing key cards)

-- Integrations with CRM software, alarm systems, etc: Kisi offers more integrations than any other company on the market.
+- Integrations with CRM software, alarm systems, etc.

-- Credentials used (keycards, fobs, smartphone, biometric) and level of security of each.
+- Credentials supported (keycards, fobs, smartphone, biometric) and level of security of each.